Perturbative renormalization of the Ginzburg-Landau model revisited: Renormalization up to the order of

 where

 Based on these results, we can evaluate the large--${\bf q}$ (i.~e., $C <q< \zeta$ for large enough $C$ at a given $k$) contribution to the diagram \vverticec in four dimensions as

-It, in fact, diverges at $\zeta \to \infty$, and the divergent part comes from the $-K_4 \, \ln q$ term in $I(q,\infty)$, providing the contribution
+It, in fact, diverges at $\zeta \to \infty$, and the divergent part comes from the $-K_4 \, \ln q$ term in $J(q,\infty)$, providing the contribution

 Using the expansion in powers of $k/q$, we see that~(\ref{eq:thetdiag}) logarithmically diverges at $\zeta \to \infty$.
 However, if we subtract the term $\propto k^2$, the result is convergent.
-It implies that the diagram \vverticetet appearing in~(\ref{eq:thetd}) has finite value at $\zeta \to \infty$.
+It indicates that the diagram \vverticetet in~(\ref{eq:thetd}) has finite value at $\zeta \to \infty$.

 Similarly, we can treat the large--wave--vector contribution to the diagram \vertexkq further

 considered in the renormalization up to the order of $\varepsilon^3$.
 This graph contains the subtraction of the zero--vector contribution from the internal block \mbox{\vverticexx,} as well as from the whole diagram.
 It is defined (at $c=\Lambda =1$) by